hjwp/book-example/README.md

 So, eg, [chapter_05](https://github.com/hjwp/book-example/tree/chapter_05) has all the commits up to the end of chapter 5, so it's the branch to check out if you want to skip to the beginning of chapter 6.

+Branches follow the syntax chapter_XX, so they're zero-padded.